kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

-This feature mainly does two things fetch machine information from cAdvisor and reinitialize resource managers.
+This feature mainly does two operations, mainly to fetch machine information from cAdvisor and reinitialize resource managers.
 Failure scenarios can occur in cAdvisor level that is if it wrongly updated with incorrect machine information.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-If the SLOs are not being met one can examine the kubelet logs and its also advised not to hotplug the node resources.
+If the SLOs are not being met, one can examine the kubelet logs.
+It is also advised not to reconfigure node resources further.

 ## Implementation History